Spinal Cord Tumours

 When should you see a doctor?

 If you experience symptoms of a spinal cord tumour, visit a doctor promptly.
-If tumours are found to be compressing the spinal cord, they need to be treated as soon as possible to prevent irreversible damage, thus a doctor’s visit is advisable for early detection.
+If tumours are found to be causing spinal cord compression, they need to be treated as soon as possible to prevent irreversible damage.
+Don’t delay in seeking medical attention from a neurology specialist in Singapore if you notice any concerning signs.

 How are spinal cord tumours caused?